Matthew Clark, Professor of Geography and Global Studies, Director of Center for Interdisciplinary Geospatial Analysis (CIGA), SSU

 Water-Related Research: I developed KIN 360 to explore the value of wershed restoration for enhancing physiological processes.

-Water-Related Community Connections: As part of KIN 360, I am working with the City of Rohnert Park, SSU Preserves, and the Sonoma County Water Agency.
+Water-Related Community Connections: As part of KIN 360, I am working with the City of Rohnert Park, Center for Environmental Inquiry, and the Sonoma County Water Agency.

 Daniel Soto, Assitant Professor, Environmental Studies and Planning